Tuesday, June 16

+Outside of the Breeders' Cup held in the United Stakes and Dubai Racing Carnival, few events compare in quality or stature to Royal Ascot.
 Like many big event days in racing, wagering on Royal Ascot provides bettors with a multitude of challenges and opportunities.
 The well-studied player can afford to be selective, opting to devote a larger percentage of his bankroll towards the best betting opportunities, while still reserving a fair amount of cash to enjoy the full spectrum of races.
 Players not as well-versed in European racing still have the luxury of generous odds produced by full and competitive fields.

 <p">It is important to remember that the best trainers and owners in Europe annually target the event, priming their runners for peak efforts, while runners from Australia, Japan, and the United States often travel to take on the English, French, and Irish stars.
 Trainers such as John Gosden, Aidan O’Brien, William Haggas, Mark Johnston, and Charlie Appleby do particularly well, as do jockeys Frankie Dettori, Ryan Moore, and Andrea Atzeni.